jessepav/lacygoill-wiki-backup/awk/sed.md

     $ /usr/bin/sed 's/[[=e=]]/X/g' <<<'a é b e c è'
     a é b X c è˜

----

-If you want the very latest version:

-    $ git clone git://git.sv.gnu.org/sed && cd sed
-    $ ./bootstrap

-    # To use the  most-recent gnulib (as opposed to the  gnulib version that the
-    # package last synchronized to):
-    $ git submodule foreach git pull origin master
-    $ git commit -m 'build: update gnulib submodule to latest' gnulib

-    $ ./configure --quiet --enable-gcc-warnings
-    $ make
-    $ make check

-    # At this point, there should be  no difference between your local copy, and
-    # the GIT master copy; this command should output no difference.
-    $ git diff

-However, at the moment, this procedure fails at the `make` step.
-Not because of a dependency issue, but because of an error in the source code.

 ##
 # Command-line
-## In sed, how is the first positional argument interpreted without the `-e`/`-f` options?
+## In a sed command, how is the first positional argument interpreted without the `-e`/`-f` options?

 As the script *code* to execute on the input: